3 Great Routines to Define Abs Quickly

 - In and outs: this exercise is done in the plank position with extended elbows, bring your knees up to your chest in a quick jump and then return to the original position.

-- Pull-ups: for this exercise you will need a bar to hold on to; lift your legs until your knees touch the bar.
+- Pull-ups: for this exercise, you’ll need a bar to hold on to; lift your legs until your knees touch the bar.
 If you don’t have a bar, you can lie on the floor and place your hands under your buttocks.
-And then raise your legs at a ninety degree angle and go down without touching the floor, and so on.
+And then, raise your legs at a ninety-degree angle and go down without touching the floor, and so on.

-- L-sit: L-sit means ‘sitting like an L’ because the body takes an L position.
+- L-sit: L-sit means sitting in the shape of an L. Here, the body forms an L position.
 Sit on a straight surface and detach your body from the surface using your hands to hold you.
 Extend your legs in front of you and hold this position.

 - Skipping: skipping is a high trot.
-In the same place, or moving if you like, raise your knees as much as you can.
+In the same place, or moving if you prefer, raise your knees as much as you can.